 The NACUA paper also stipulates that institutions may claim a share of faculty consulting income if "the faculty member is involved with university research in the same area as the consulting" or if the consulting is in the same general area in which the faculty member teaches.
-Both conditions are widely applicable to faculty consulting across numerous academic disciplines.
-Indeed it is improbable that faculty members would be consulting in areas for which they have no demonstrated expertise as scholars and teachers.
-The NACUA paper further recommends that faculty members' right to make any software they have created be freely available through open-source licensing should be subject to review to determine whether "the goals of the institution would be better served through commercialization."

-Such positions are serious challenges to academic freedom and all the more troubling from the perspective of universities' longstanding commitments to broad public dissemination of new knowledge.
-If a professor judges that his or her research would be more broadly utilized in continuing research or commercial applications if it were freely disseminated through "open sourcing," why should that professor be compelled to adhere to the dictates of the university's technology transfer officers who typically have far less insight into the technology in question and its possible applications?
-Why, furthermore, should faculty members lose the right to open source their research if the technology transfer office's preference for control-and the imposition of licensing fees-stems principally from a desire to maximize revenue for the university rather than a desire to maximize public use of the invention.
-Such preferences for profit-seeking undermine claims that institutional ownership is the best route to serving the public good.
-Such assertions in institutional policy can thus become largely aspirational.
+Both conditions are widely applicable to faculty members consulting across numerous academic disciplines.
+Indeed, it is improbable that faculty members would be consulting in areas for which they have no demonstrated expertise as scholars and teachers.
+The NACUA paper further recommends that faculty members' right to make any software they have created freely available through open-source licensing should be subject to review to determine whether "the goals of the institution would be better served through commercialization."
+Such positions are serious challenges to academic freedom; from the perspective of universities' long-standing commitments to broad public dissemination of new knowledge, they are all the more troubling.
+If a professor judges that his or her research would be more broadly used in continuing research or commercial applications if it were freely disseminated through "open sourcing," why should that professor be compelled to adhere to the dictates of the university's technology-transfer officers, who typically have far less insight into the technology in question and its possible applications?
+Why, furthermore, should faculty members lose the right to provide open access to their research if the technology-transfer office's preference for control-and the imposition of licensing fees-stems principally from a desire to maximize revenue for the university rather than a desire to maximize public use of the invention?
+Such preferences for profit seeking undermine claims that institutional ownership is the best route to serving the public good.